Sappie-82/amazonclone/README.md

 TTo run the Amazon Clone App locally on your machine, follow these steps:

 Ensure you have Node.js and npm installed on your computer.
-Clone this repository to your local machine using git clone https://github.com/your-username/amazon-clone-app.git Navigate to the project directory: cd amazon-clone-app Install the required dependencies: npm install
+Clone this repository to your local machine using git clone https://github.com/Sappie-82/amazonclone.git Navigate to the project directory: cd amazon-clone Install the required dependencies: npm install

 ## Usage